 - Producing smaller batches to address changing demand

-Hopefully your manufacturer uses "pit crew"-style setup teams to minimize machine downtime.
+Your manufacturer should use a "pit crew"-style setup team to minimize machine downtime.
 This allows you to order small cycles when necessary while keeping fabrication costs low.

 2. Informed Material Buys

 The advantages of roll forming are moot if your supplier isn't fully helping you achieve savings.

 Your roll former should keep raw material costs transparent and monitor steel markets closely.
 If a good deal on stainless steel arises, your supplier should advise accordingly and pass the savings on to you.